IanClaggett/ADOFSL5911/README.md

 # For Users

 This application allows you to analyze seismic data and determine whether it matches patterns associated with known rocket launches.
-It’s built to be used by people with light technical familiarity—no programming experience is required.
+It’s designed for users with light technical familiarity—such as those comfortable using a terminal and interpreting basic plots.

 ### Using the Application

 #### Step 1: Launch the App

-Open a terminal or command prompt and run:
+Open a terminal and run:

 ```bash
 python main.py
 ```

-This opens the main interface.
+This will open the main interface with a button to begin seismic data analysis.

 #### Step 2: Start Seismic Analysis

-Click the **"Analyze Seismic Data"** button to begin.
-This will start checking the data against known launch signatures.
+Click the **"Analyze Seismic Data"** button.
+This will open a test viewer that runs your data against known rocket launch patterns using cross-correlation.

 #### Step 3: View Results in Test Viewer

-After analysis starts, a new window opens:
+A new window will open:

 - Click **"Next"** to go through each test case.
-- Close the plot window after viewing to proceed.
+- Close the waveform plot window to proceed to the next.
-- When all test cases are completed, the application will close automatically.
+- When all tests are completed, the app will exit automatically.

 #### What You'll See

-- A scrollable log showing what the system is doing.
+- A scrolling log window that shows what’s happening during the test.
-- Graphs showing vibration patterns and whether a match was found.
+- Matplotlib graphs of seismic waveforms and detection results.

 #### Example Screenshots